This is the single source of truth for everything available inside an Ability.

 1. Speaking / TTS

-Converts text to speech using the Personality’s default voice.
+Converts text to speech using the Agent’s default voice.
 Streams audio to the user.

 await self.capability_worker.speak("Hello!
 How can I help?")

-• Voice: Uses whatever voice is configured on the Personality
+- Voice: Uses whatever voice is configured on the Agent

 Converts text to speech using a specific Voice ID (e.g., from ElevenLabs).
 Use when your Ability needs its own distinct voice.